HewlettPackard/codar-ce/README.md

-#HPE Codar CE trial license limitions
+#HPE Codar CE trial license limitations
 1. 30 days of trial period with unlimited deployment on any number of OSI
 2. Post trail period only 5 OSI can be used